 I thank my wife, Lucy for her support, love and compassion throughout my treatment.
 She was with me from the time I was diagnosed, by my bedside through all of my surgeries and during my chemotherapy treatments.
 I am also very lucky to have a beautiful family that supported both Lucy and I through this difficult time.
 I also thank my friends, particularly my unit from the commanding officer through to my work colleagues who supported me through treatment.
 Finally, to all of my doctors, surgeons and nursing staff, from all of the different hospitals and treatment centres, thank you for your support during my treatment.

-In 2017, I will be returning to my role as an Aircraft Technician and will continue training for selection for the 2017 Invictus Games.
+In 2017, I returned to my role as an Aircraft Technician and continued training for selection for the 2017 Invictus Games.
 Even though bowel cancer hasn’t been a great experience, it has given me the opportunity to be involved in generating awareness as I have been both a carer for a loved one with this disease and diagnosed myself.